dotnet/core-setup/Documentation/design-docs/native-hosting.md

 The proposed behavior is the same as for the existing entry points `hostfxr_main` and `hostfxr_main_startupinfo` with the addition of `parameters` structure.
 This is meant to:
 * Add the ability to specify additional runtime properties which will be added to the property bag pass to the runtime during its initialization.
 * Make the API extensible without adding new entry point.
 In the future the parameters structure can be extended with additional members.
+The `hostfxr_parameters` structure is versioned by its `size` field which must be set by the caller to `sizeof(hostfxr_parameters)`.
+If we rev it in the future, we would introduce a new type, for example `hostfxr_parameters_extended` which would add new fields and thus increase the size.

 The ability to specify additional runtime properties introduces potential collisions with runtime properties initialized by the hosting layer.
 This ability is not new, it's already possible to specify arbitrary set of additional runtime properties through the `configProperties` section of the `.runtimeconfig.json`.
 The existing behavior for collisions is somewhat undefined by it effectively means:
 * Properties supplied by the host are added first